 In February 2008, I began to write a blog mainly on environmental issues on the Green Pages of the New York Observer.
 When that ended in 2009, I started to write a weekly blog for the Huffington Post.
 Most recently, I moved my weekly Blog to the Earth Institute’s State of the Planet.
 If interested, you can view my blogs here.

 Most of the articles and books I've published are co-authored because I prefer to work as part of a team.
 In the last few years, I've done much of my writing with my friend, consulting partner and intellectual co-conspirator, Bill Eimicke.
 In 2008, we wrote an academic public administration book, The Responsible Contract Manager, which was published by Georgetown University Press.
 Over the past few decades, Bill and I have been exploring new ways of bringing public management education to those who need it.
 We've taught courses in public management, management innovation and the MPA workshop.
 We have taught strategic planning, total quality management, and management innovation to thousands of public sector practitioners.
 In 1988, I wrote the first edition of The Effective Public Manager, which Bill and I revised in 1995 and 2002.
 In the fall of 2008, Professor Tanya Heikkila joined us as co-author for the 4th edition, and in the summer of 2013 we again joined forces and co-authored the book's 5th edition.
-Rather than revise that a 6th time, Bill and I have decided to write a book about fundamental management concepts of use to managers in public, private or nonprofit organizations.
-My guess is that it will be published in 2019.
+Rather than revise that a 6th time, Bill and I have decided to write a book about fundamental management concepts of use to managers in public, private or nonprofit organizations and in the spring of 2020, we published the book Management Fundamentals with Columbia University Press.

 Nearly two decades ago, Bill and I wrote a book entitled, Tools for Innovators: Creative Strategies for Managing Public Sector Organizations.
 It discusses how and when to use total quality management, reengineering, team management, benchmarking, strategic planning and privatization.
 Our thoughts on strategic planning are described in the Strategic Planning Handbook available on this page.
 The ideas in the book were first developed in a paper we delivered at the 1996 meeting of the American Society for Public Administration (ASPA).
 Some of our work to improve management in the public sector has found its way into our research and writing including: